-What is a legal framework?
+What is the legal framework?

 A legal framework is a set of laws that are more specific than constitutional provisions.
 They lay down general obligations and principles but leave to governing authorities the task of enacting further legislation and other specific measures, as may be required.

-Why is a legal framework required?
+Why is the legal framework required?

 A well-established legal framework is the foundation of an effective and well-functioning administrative system as It identifies and defines the national competent authority and the roles of governmental agencies in particular domains.